Simplify infrastructure self-service with Blueprints

 Key Findings - Stress in IT

-• IT professionals are significantly less stressed than the general population.
-34% of them feel constantly or frequently stressed by their work, and this is 20% points less than the non-IT sector.
+• IT professionals are significantly less stressed than the general population — 34% feel constantly or frequently stressed by their work, which is 20 percentage points lower than the non-IT sector.

 • Women working in the IT sector experience much less stress than those in non-IT jobs (35% vs. 53%).